Nexmo/nexmo-developer/_documentation/voice/voice-api/guides/websockets.md

 * Using an "expert" bot that accepts inbound calls and provides tailored advice.
 For example, a doctor in a remote area can call a medical expert bot and get access to the same medical advice available to specialists in big cities.
 * Including artificial intelligence engines in conference calls to enable better decision making.

 ## Working with WebSockets

 The WebSocket is an endpoint in the same way that a phone or SIP address is.
 This means it is a participant in your call and not a passive monitor like a recording.
 If you connect a WebSocket to a conference call, or a third-party in a 1-1 call, the audio it receives is a mix of all the audio in the call.
 It is not possible to receive a single leg of the conversation via the WebSocket.

 The Nexmo Voice API acts as the client when establishing the WebSocket connection.
 As the application developer you need to make a compatible server available to:

-* return an NCCO instructing Nexmo to connect to your WebSocket endpoint
+* Return an NCCO instructing Nexmo to connect to your WebSocket endpoint
-* accept this WebSocket connection
+* Accept this WebSocket connection
-* handle JSON text-based protocol messages
+* Handle JSON text-based protocol messages
-* handle mixed call audio binary messages
+* Handle mixed call audio binary messages

 ## Connecting to a WebSocket